rainbow-dust/server/README.md

 ## description

-this repo is the back-end part of furina, base on nestjs, mongodb... building for server.
+this repo is the back-end part of furina, base on nestjs, mongodb... building for SNS server.

 related repos: